Tyyphoon95/Invoice-Calculator/README.md

 # To Do List
 1. Create the detailed README
+2. Plugins to read username and file path to be used in file creation and code dialogue.
-2. Update tool to allow a GUI based interface.
+3. Update tool to allow a GUI based interface.
-3. Allow for the outputing to an excel document or CSV type formats.
+4. Allow for the outputing to an excel document or CSV type formats.